ambrose-kutti/Registration-/README.md

 4. Commit your changes (`git commit -m 'Add Your Feature'`).
 5. Push to the branch (`git push origin feature/YourFeatureName`).
 6. Open a Pull Request.

-### Development Setup for Contributors
-The development setup described in the [Quick Start](#quick-start) section is suitable for contributors.

-## 📄 License

-This project is currently unlicensed.
-Please refer to the repository owner for licensing information.

 ## 🙏 Acknowledgments